 Stormwater runoff from the eastern portion of the site is collected in a network of catch basins, storm sewers and open ditch systems which are routed to a series of outfalls (i.e., Outfalls 001 through 005 and 011).
 These outfalls discharge either directly into the Thornapple River, or to unnamed tributaries, which enter the Thornapple River.
-With completion of the long-term stormwater/deicing management system in 2015, flow is now only routed to Outfall 001 during the non-deicing season when conditions allow; otherwise flow is routed to Outfall 011.
+With completion of the long-term stormwater/deicing management system in 2015, flow is now only routed to Outfall 011.